tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 Just when we were thinking that this trip was going on a downhill drive, we had our impromptu rafting trip.

 And boy it was amazing!
 25kms of raw nature.
 I cannot articulate the feeling.
-And 3 hours later, after countless rapids an being drenched to the bone, we reached back to the last spot from where we would be picked up back on the trucks.
+And 3 hours later, after countless rapids and being drenched to the bone, we reached back to the last spot from where we would be picked up back on the trucks.
+We changed our wet clothes with some dry ones and hopped inside our ride back.
 I slept like a baby.

 <center><img src="/content/images/2016/12/rafting_1.jpg"></center>